MarcoGeldmacher/freightorder/Segtion 10 Create Fiori Application in BTP BAS and Deploy it into BTP ABAP Environment/img/README.md

-Adjust FoController like the following code .
+Adjust FoController like in the following code:

 ```javascript